gertingold/tools4scicomp/manuscript/git.rst

    To ssh://localhost:30022/gert/myrepo.git
     * [new tag]         v1 -> v1

-The tag is now also visible on the project's webpage as shown in :numref:`gitlab-tag`.
+The tag is now also visible on the project's web page as shown in :numref:`gitlab-tag`.

 .. _gitlab-tag:
 .. figure:: img/gitlab-tag.png